 - Can deliver ultra-fast 100+ FPS performance in the world's most popular games system memory...

-Ryzens do offer the best performance per dollar.
+The older Ryzens still offer the best performance per dollar.
 These options are the minimum I would urge you to consider for DCS if you intend to play in VR.
 You can of course go lower but there will be stuttering as the CPU gets bottlenecked quite a bit.

 These chips can go up to 4.4 or 4.5 GHz and some push it a bit higher than that.
 But they have other limitations like cache that makes them slower than the other top end chips.

 Another option in this range is the 11600K.
 The 11600K goes up to 4.8 GHz but some push it a tiny bit higher than that.
 It’s also a viable option and the decision boils down to your budget.